seed-glauco/image-annotator/README.md

 As soon as I have time I hope to expand this plugin to allow for stroke width (border width) changes, color changes, free drawing and more.
 Stay updated!

-== Screenshots ==

-1. This shows the editing process after one round of adding different annotations and shapes.
-You can see how things are labeled and the speech bubble is used.
-2. This shows how easy it is to just move objects around, remove objects, move the speech bubble around and decide where it goes.
-3. This shows you how to add an annotation to one of your posts or pages.
-4. Here is an example of the annotation in action on a desktop sized screen.
-The text below is stylable with CSS (or you can hide it!)
-5. This is an example of the annotation on a mobile device, note how the text has been replaced with a larger font and numbers that reference the text below so that it is still readable despite everything getting shrunk down.

 == Changelog ==

 = 1.0 =